 I think most people understand this, but when you buy art from an independent artist - in my case one that sells high end prints of their work - you're not just paying for the canvas, the ink, the frame, the labor to put it together, and the shipping costs.
 You're paying for the image; their vision, their time, their education and training, the research they put into that image, the time spent on sketches and tests and revisions and sample prints to get it just right.
 You're helping pay for the supplies used and you're helping pay for that artist's continued growth.
 My clients become part of my story as an artist.
 I remember each person I've worked with over the years, and I'm grateful to them and always will be.

-After 20 years of selling artwork, I still do a big ol' happy dance whenever a person decides to invest in me and my artwork.
+After many years of selling artwork, I still do a big ol' happy dance whenever a person decides to invest in me and my artwork.
 I still get all excited when someone has questions or thoughts about a particular image.
 I've had people tell me such touching things about my own artwork that it brought me to tears.
 I love what I do, and I'd still make art even if I never showed it to anyone, but my followers and buyers inspire me on so many levels.
 I spend a lot of time being grateful, and feeling very lucky for being able to do what I do.
 Thank you for that.

 If you have any questions or if you want some help choosing the right print size and format, just send me an email.
 I'll be really happy to work with you!